hotronganh95/dst-forecasting/README.md

 This system uses multiple machine learning models (LSTM, Transformer, TCN, N-BEATS) to forecast Dst values one hour into the future based on historical geomagnetic data.
 It can download the latest data or use existing historical data for predictions.

+## Project Idea & Motivation

+This project was developed to improve geomagnetic storm prediction capabilities through machine learning approaches.
+My key ideas include:

+- **Multi-Model Approach**: Instead of relying on a single model architecture, I implemented multiple models to compare their performance and develop an ensemble approach.
+- **Time Series Features**: Advanced temporal feature engineering to capture cyclical patterns in geomagnetic data at different time scales.
+- **Real-Time Forecasting**: Creating a system that can automatically download the latest data and generate forecasts with minimal latency.
+- **Ensemble Prediction**: Combining the strengths of different model architectures to produce more reliable forecasts.
+- **Interpretability**: Visualizations and metrics that help understand model performance and capture meaningful patterns in the data.

+The goal is to provide a tool that can assist researchers and operators in predicting geomagnetic disturbances that may impact technological systems on Earth.

 ## Features

 - **Multiple Models**: Supports LSTM, Transformer, TCN, and N-BEATS architectures